Mohamed-MEKKI/project_webtech_2022/README.md

     tailwind.config.js
     tsconfig.json
     README.md
+  supabase/
+  Readme.md
+  licence
 * Git
   **Git is used to keep up with the version from remote and local repository.
-Conventional commit is used for every commit**
+Conventional commit is used for every commit** used branches for
+  main:
+    The default branch
+components:
+    Description of components modifications ,including color switch and Dark mode
+articles:
+    Description of article creation,delete and modify branch
+comments:
+    Description of comments creation,delete and modify branch
+css-color-switch-dark-mode:
+    Description of dark mode and color switching branch

 * Code quality
   **Indent and folder management is established for easily readable code**
 * Design, UX, and content